Basic Air Power Course

 Note: Completion of the Basic Air Power Courses is not a pre-requisite for the Intermediate or Advanced Air Power Courses however they do build on one another so it is recommended that you complete them in order.

 The BAPC is generally conducted four times each year.
 The course schedules can be found here.

 The basic course assumes that students have limited previous knowledge of air power.
 The course involves reading 6 short essays grouped into lessons and answering a few questions drawn from the lessons.
 The culminating task will draw together the threads of the course into summarising air power.
 The seven weeks of the course comprise the following lessons:

 - Air Power Characteristics and Roles, and Creating a Balanced Air Force

 Academic supervision is provided by Group Captain Phil Edwards and Squadron Leader Lewis Frederickson.
 The course is co-ordinated by the APDC Education Staff who are the point of contact for further information.

-There are two assessment areas in this course: participation in weekly online discussions which require input from each course member to the academic supervisors for the 6 weekly lessons, and one written assignment of 250 words.
+There are two assessment areas in this course: participation in weekly online discussions which require input from each course member to the academic supervisors for the 6 weekly seminars, and one essay of 250 words.
 It is compulsory to obtain passes in both assessment areas in order to achieve an overall pass in the course.

 The course then runs for approximately 9 weeks.